 Why an Experiential Therapy Program in Ohio Can Help Recovery

 Adventure therapy is a form of alternative treatment offered at many inpatient rehab centers.
 Through a range of outdoor activities, adventure therapy promotes self-esteem, healthy communication skills, and positive thinking.
+Adventure therapy is one of the different types of experiential therapy programs, which also include art therapy and music therapy.

 Used in combination with our evidence-based practices, some potential benefits of adventure activities in rehab for some patients may include: